 The Pines, affordable housing in SE Portland -Photo by Human Solutions

-Housing Interest Group (HIG): The Housing Interest Group has been listening to speakers about increasing the availability of affordable housing in Portland.
-They also are considering possible solutions to homelessness.
+In the past, the Housing Interest Group heard speakers about increasing the availability of affordable housing in Portland and considering possible solutions to homelessness.

 International Relations Interest Group (IRIG): The IRIG focuses on education related to current topics exploring the LWVUS position “to promote peace in an interdependent world, working cooperatively with other nations and international bodies.”
 By learning more, members may advocate as individuals more effectively with elected officials.

-IRIG was created in 2024 when members suggested in a Program Planning meeting that it would be a good idea to learn more about international issues facing the country.
+IRIG was created in 2024 when Program Planning meetings identified interest in learning more about international issues facing the country.
 In 2024-25, participants read The Road to Unfreedom by Timothy Snyder, held a forum about international immigration, learned about the LWVUS & the UN Commission on the Status of Women, heard about labor rights and international trade, learned about Green Empowerment (a Portland-based 501c3), and hosted a Community Education panel about “Humanitarian Impacts of National Immigration Policy.”

 Topics for 2025-26 include US international policies, discussion about Autocracy Inc by Anne Applebaum, diplomacy in Southeast Asia, marine issues, reproductive justice, and population growth & decline topics.
 All members are welcome to join our monthly zoom meetings.